ValkTheBoxman/pyclock-library/README.md

 # pyclock-library
-making my own time library, with more functions
+making my own time library, with more functions.